-In November 2013 the University of Warwick is launching the Warwick Commission on the Future of Cultural Value.
-We see it as a legacy of the opening ceremonies of the 2012 Olympics which so successfully realised the role that arts, industry and public service play in making British culture a source of national pride.
+In November 2013 the University of Warwick launched the Warwick Commission on the Future of Cultural Value.
+The University saw it as a legacy of the opening ceremonies of the 2012 Olympics which so successfully realised the role that arts, industry and public service play in making British culture a source of national pride.

-The Commission will be led by Vikki Heywood CBE, Chairman of the RSA, and brings together a select group of high-profile artists, policy-makers, business leaders, opinion-influencers and economists to serve as Commissioners.
-Unlike other work on cultural value we want to take a truly holistic view.
+The Commission was led by Vikki Heywood CBE, Chairman of the RSA, and brought together a group of high-profile artists, policy-makers, business leaders, opinion-influencers and economists to serve as Commissioners.
+Unlike other work on cultural value we wanted to take a truly holistic view.
 Warwick’s ambition is that the Commission will influence all sectors of UK society to understand how our culture is made and to engage positively with the arts.
 We intend that the Commission’s work should offer an authoritative and constructive contribution to policy discussions and public attitudes in relation to arts and culture in the lead-up to the General Election in 2015.

-The Warwick Business School and the Faculty of Arts, with their strong track record of research and policy development within the cultural industries, lead the Commission which is funded and hosted by the University of Warwick.
+The Warwick Business School and the Faculty of Arts, with their strong track record of research and policy development within the cultural industries, led the Commission which was funded and hosted by the University of Warwick.

-The Directors of Studies are Professor Jonothan Neelands, Associate Dean of Creativity at Warwick Business School, and Dr Eleonora Belfiore, a high profile researcher in the area of the social impact of the arts in the Centre for Cultural Policy Studies at Warwick.
-They contribute specialist expertise and experience in the areas of cultural policy and value; evaluation; and skills and talent development in the cultural sector, and will provide intellectual support for the work of the Commission.
+The Directors of Studies were Professor Jonothan Neelands, Associate Dean of Creativity at Warwick Business School, and Dr Eleonora Belfiore, a high profile researcher in the area of the social impact of the arts in the Centre for Cultural Policy Studies at Warwick.
+They contributed specialist expertise and experience in the areas of cultural policy and value; evaluation; and skills and talent development in the cultural sector, and provided intellectual support for the work of the Commission.

 Warwick Commission on Elected Mayors and City Leadership

 The previous Warwick Commission was on the subject of Elected Mayors and City Leadership.
 With the Localism Act now passed into law, the Commission set out the challenges and opportunities presented by the government's proposals to introduce elected mayors in core cities in England over the next two years.